centau/ecr/docs/api/Pool.md

 # Pool

-The core datastructure used by the registry internally to store entities and component values for each component type.
+The container used by the registry internally to store entities and component values for each component type.

 ## Properties